inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 one of the fundamental principles that led to the phenomenal success of the Web in the first place).

-So in effect, the term "Linked Data" simply refers to ANY data that is expressed following these simple set of rules - rules that, in effect, define "Graph data on the Web".
 And I've included a link here to a nice description of those rules, which have become known as the "5-stars of Linked Data".

         <CLICK ON LINK>

+So in effect, the term "Linked Data" simply refers to ANY data that is expressed following this simple set of rules - rules that, in effect, define "Graph data on the Web".

 And so that's Linked Data really - it's just "Graph data on the web".